mahathiamencherla/Telegram-IPL-bot/README.md

 ```

 ## Setup locally
-1. Comment the envirom lines in bot.py (this is used during deployment only)
+1. Comment the environ lines in bot.py (this is used during deployment only)

 2. Create a config.cfg file